deankoch/rswat/vignettes/articles/rswat_intro.md

 #> 1    88    19 hru-lte.hru ipet  Potential evapotranspiration (PET) method (character): ‘harg’ = Hargreaves…
 ```

-Our example is not an “LTE”-type project, so don’t have ‘hru-lte.hru’ in
+Our example is not an “LTE”-type project, so we don’t have ‘hru-lte.hru’
-our project directory. `rswat_docs` will find the match, but
+in our project directory. `rswat_docs` will find the match but
 `rswat_find` (which searches only loaded files) will not.

 # Editing

 So far we have only browsed an existing project.
-The real power of
+But the real power of
-`rswat` is in allowing R users to directly modify SWAT+ config files on
+rswat is in allowing R users to edit projects by modifying the
-disk, changing the parameters that are passed into the simulator.
+parameters in the SWAT+ config files on disk.
+The package makes this
-Editing parameters with `rswat` should feel very natural to R users,
+simple and intuitive for R users by representing all config files as
-because `rswat` represents the all config files as data frames.
+data frames

 ## Open a file

-To open a file as a data frame, pass the file name to `rswat_open`.
-For
+To open a file, pass the file name to `rswat_open`.
+For example, the
-example, the ‘time.sim’ file controls the time period of simulations,
+‘time.sim’ file controls the time period of simulations, and consists of
-and consists of a single, one-line table
+a single, one-line table. `rswat_open` returns it as a single data frame

 ``` r
 rswat_open('time.sim') |> str()